 I will cherish it always.
 I read it over and over.”

 So, I made an appointment to “meet” her.
 Although it was my fourth time there, she did not remember me.
 “I don’t know you”, she said…again!
 I pointed to the journal she had proudly displayed on top of her dresser.
-“But I know you”, I told her, “I’m the one who wrote that!”
-She looked at the journal, looked back at me and graced me with a smile I’ll never forget!
-“Oh, thank you, thank you!” she exclaimed.
+“But I know you”, I told her.
+“I’m the one who wrote your book!”
+She looked at the journal, then looked back at me and graced me with a smile I’ll never forget!
+“Oh, thank you, Dear!
+Thank you!” she exclaimed.
 Her voice and posture were tired and weary, but her eyes and her smile were forever young!

 Photo Credit: Bing search